 The hybrid option students study exclusively with other LL.M. students.
-They complete several mandatory courses, and then may customize their studies by choosing from a curated subset of Berkeley Law’s most popular courses.
+They complete five mandatory courses, and then may customize their studies by choosing from a curated subset of Berkeley Law’s most popular courses.
 Students may focus their studies to earn a Certificate of Specialization or to meet the educational requirements to become eligible to register for the California Bar Examination.

 All courses in the hybrid option are rigorous, fast-paced and intensive.
 Online courses vary from 4-8 weeks in duration.
 Learn more about the online course format here.
 In-residence summer courses are each 1-3 weeks in duration and students complete on average 1-2 courses every 3 weeks.
 The summer term is divided into 4 quarters, each 3-weeks in duration.